Play the Knave

 Equipment Loan Program

 Play the Knave is free for download, but it requires specific equipment in order to run.
-For teachers who do not have the equipment necessary to play, you can arrange to borrow one of our Knave Kits at no cost; all you will need to supply is a TV/projector.
-Although we ask that you pay shipping fees, we can waive those fees for classrooms that participate in our university-sponsored research study.
+For teachers who do not have the equipment necessary to play, you can arrange to borrow one of our Knave Kits at no cost; all you will need to supply is a the classroom, time (1-2 class periods), and a TV/projector.
+If you do not live near enough to Davis, CA, where the program is based, you may need to pay for shipping the kit.

-To learn about our research study, see the FAQs below or visit our Classrooms page.
+To learn about our research study, see the FAQs below or visit our Education page or Research page.

 If you are interested in borrowing a kit, you can fill out a request here.